-However mattress stores like STL Beds carry a wide variety of bed rails and are qualified to help you choose the correct frame to properly support your mattress and box spring.
+Our store carries a wide variety of bed rails and we are qualified to help you choose the correct frame to properly support your mattress and box spring.
 You will want to be very careful because not all frames are constructed the same and not all bed rails will fit all headboards and foot boards.
-Where ever you shop trained sales person know the correct questions to ask assuring you a proper fit with your bed and will keep you from making the dreaded return trip to the store or having to ship your bed rails back because they won’t fit your bed frame.
+Where ever you shop, trained sales people know the correct questions to ask – assuring you a proper fit with your bed.

 1) What size is your mattress and boxspring?
 Sizes can vary slightly.

 - California King 72 x 84